xqiu35/Superscalar_Pipeline/README.md

 This superscalar pipeline implementation code belongs to Xiaofei Qiu, computer engineering student, Georgia Institute of Technology

-The pipeline & branch predictor code is in src file.
+The pipeline & branch predictor code are present in src file.

 Traces file and sim code are provided by Georgia Tech Advance Computer Architecture Class in fall 2015.